 I try to make learning as easy as possible by simply trying to explain in the most thorough way possible.
-I have a great amount of patience with students when something is just not understood.
+I have a great amount of patience with students when something is not understood.
 That is when I try to break stuff down in the simplest and most memorable way possible.
 Most importantly, I tend to make learning less boring, starting off with speaking to my student on how they like school, more so have a friendly, comical conversation to start off with while drifting into the work that needs to be done.
 I did not start off as a business, I volunteered for a full summer at the boys and girls club tutoring the kids in the homework room.
-I am a High School graduate and now a freshmen in college while majoring in psychology and child development.
-My goal later on in life is to pursue a career in one of my majors, soon ill be sure of it.
+I am a High School graduate and now a Private in the US Army as a reserve, soon to be attending college again while majoring in dental hygiene.

 I certainly enjoy meeting new students and being able to help them on things that they struggle with.
 Seeing how proud they get after recieving an excellent grade just puts joy in me knowing that I was able to help that student in the process.

 My typical process for working with a new student is friendly introducing my self, ask a little about how they like school, their favorite subject, favorite school activites, etc. Then getting into the assignment of whatever reading they have problems with, seeing or hearing them explain the syllabus or what the lesson is about.
 Then, get into the process of reading and coming to a full understanding of what my student is showing me to then break down what is being said.